Skip to content

 RelevanceHow central this control is to the capability theme

 Pagination: The table defaults to 50 controls per page.
 You can increase this to a maximum of 200 controls per page using the page-size selector.
-Use the navigation controls to move between pages.

 • Review Capability Posture weekly during active compliance programs to track momentum.